NoSlimes/UniTerminal/README.md

 });
 ```

-Once registered, DevCon will automatically convert arguments of that type when invoking commands.
+Once registered, UniTerminal will automatically convert arguments of that type when invoking commands.

 ---